Compassionate Medical Malpractice Lawyers Fighting for Justice

 Injury or Death Occurred Due to Negligence

 Violating the standard of care alone is not malpractice.
 The outcome of their inattention or inexperience must also cause injury, illness, or death.
-For example, if a wrong medication is administered, but the patient didn’t have a reaction or suffer an adverse affect, the practitioner can’t be held to a claim of malpractice.
+For example, if a wrong medication is administered, but the patient didn’t have a reaction or suffered an adverse effect, the practitioner can’t be held to a claim of malpractice.

 Significant Damages Resulted from Injury